-148. Multilateral Support.
-The World Bank as well as other multilateral development banks, specifically the regional development banks have been heavily involved in NSCD.
+- Multilateral Support.
+The World Bank as well as other multilateral development banks, specifically the regional development banks, have been heavily involved in NSCD.
 The World Bank has implemented a number of programmes and is a major partner is many of the key initiatives in this area (including those mentioned above).
-In addition, its two major programmes are:

-- The Statistics for Results Facility (SRF) aids the scaling up support for statistics.
-Its goal is to increase developing countries' capacity to formulate development policies and for evidence-based decisionmaking.
-In support of this, the Statistics for Results Facility Catalytic Fund (SRF-CF) provides grants to: - Stimulate support for implementing the NSDS or similar statistical development plan - Promote a system-wide approach in statistics at the country level - Promote improved coordination and partnership between statistics users and producers - Deliver more efficient and effective aid and technical assistance for strengthening statistical systems and results measurement. - The Statistical Capacity Building Program (STATCAP) provides countries with loans to finance comprehensive or sectoral statistical capacity-building projects, typically the implementation of an NSDS.
+In addition, its two major programmes are: - The Statistics for Results Facility (SRF) aid the scaling up support for statistics.
+Its goal is to increase developing countries' capacity to formulate development policies and for evidence-based decision making.
+In support of this, the Statistics for Results Facility Catalytic Fund (SRF-CF) provides grants to: - Stimulate support for implementing the NSDS or similar statistical development plan; - Promote a system-wide approach in statistics at country level; - Promote improved coordination and partnership between statistics users and producers; - Deliver more efficient and effective aid and technical assistance for strengthening statistical systems and results measurement. - The Statistical Capacity Building Program (STATCAP) provides countries with loans to finance comprehensive or sectoral statistical capacity building projects, typically the implementation of a NSDS.
 STATCAP provides flexible financing, for meeting recurrent costs, financing investments and making best use technical support and advice.
 Each project is based on an assessment of the country's needs and existing capacity. - Bilateral support.
 The European Union is a major supporter of NSCD.
-In addition to the support provided to EU member States, Eurostat provides technical assistance to countries on the production and dissemination of harmonised and high-quality data, and verifies that national statistics comply with the acquis in the fields of statistics.
-100 It also supports many of the EU's neighbours, many of whom aim to approximate their statistics to European standards.
-101 - Eurostat plays an active role in the statistical cooperation between international agencies and organizations and represents the European Commission in the UNSC, in bilateral relationships with international financial institutions (e.g. IMF, World Bank and regional development banks) and in the OECD Statistics Committee (CSTAT).
-All these international statistical agencies cooperate to set up international standards for statistics, to improve the comparability of statistical information, to improve the coordination of international statistics-related activities, and to financially or technically support national statistical systems. - One approach (similar to the EU using EUROstat) is to use the NSO of the donor countries to support NSCD in other countries.
+In addition to the support provided to EU member states, Eurostat provides technical assistance to countries on the production and dissemination of harmonised and high-quality data, and verifies that national statistics comply with the acquis in the fields of statistics.
+99 It also supports many of the EU's neighbours, many of whom aim to approximate their statistics to European standards.
+100 - Eurostat plays an active role in the statistical co-operation between international agencies and organisations and represents the European Commission in the UNSC, in bilateral relationships with international financial institutions (e.g. IMF, World Bank and regional development banks) and in the OECD Statistics Committee (CSTAT).
+All these international statistical agencies co-operate to set up international standards for statistics, to improve the comparability of statistical information, to improve the coordination of international statistics-related activities, and to financially or technically support national statistical systems. - One approach (similar to the EU using EUROstat) is to use the NSO of the donor countries to support NSCD in other countries.
 This has been a common approach for Statistics Sweden and Statistics Norway.
-In one country, these two government statistical agencies have linked with Statistics Denmark to have a Statistics Scandinavia intervention. - As noted in the previous subsection, in terms of finance the United Nations system as a whole is important but the financing is dominated by the large sums spent by UNFPA.
-The next subsection will expand on the role of the UN development system before examining its contribution through answering the first evaluation question.
+In one country, these two government statistical agencies have linked with Statistics Denmark to have a Statistics Scandinavia intervention.

-$^{^{100}}$ Chapter 18 of the acquis (the body of common rights and obligations that is binding on all the EU member States).
+99 Chapter 18 of the acquis (the body of common rights and obligations that is binding on all the EU member states).

-101 Eurostat's role in the European neighbourhood policy (ENP).
+100 Eurostat's role in the European neighbourhood policy (ENP).